Buying a Used Mustang

 Some New Edge Mustangs have become de facto collector’s items, and if you can find them, they can be had inexpensively.
 An important exception to the “inexpensively” rule with New Edge Mustangs is the Cobra.
 These cars are exceptionally rare and most of the people who are driving them at least suspect that they have an incredible car, so you’ll be hard-pressed to even find one for sale, if you do, they’ll be priced around $27,000.

-The problems with the New Edge Mustangs are about what you’d expect from cars of that era.
+The problems with the SN95 and New Edge Mustangs are about what you’d expect from cars of that era.
 They don’t have as many safety features as a 2018 Mustang would have.
-Antilock brakes weren’t standard until 2011, and you’ll be lucky to get a cd player, forget about Bluetooth.
+Antilock brakes weren’t standard until 2011, and you’ll be lucky to get a CD player, forget about Bluetooth.

 But because of this strange line this generation of Mustangs straddles, neither classic nor new, they’re priced well generally and with a little work can be restored.
 Given the price increases of classic Mustangs and Fox Bodies, it’s a good assumption that we’ll see New Edge Mustangs start to appreciate soon, and if you have one in good shape?
 That’s a great investment opportunity.